brightspot/react-examples/headless-preview/README.md

   }
 ```

 - `CourseViewModel.ts`: This view model implements `PreviewEntryView` so the preview panel appears when creating **Course** content.
-If you create a custom marker interfaces and set that interface as an Entry View Class, you can implement that interface instead.
+If you create a custom marker interface and set that interface as an Entry View Class, you can implement that interface instead.

 #### Front End
 Brightspot adds a `previewId` and `typename` value to the preview iframe when viewing in Brightspot.
-You can access the `previewId` and `typename` when the web page is opened in Brightspot (in the preview pane).
-In this example, the front-end application checks if a `previewId` and `previewType` (the `typename` value) exists (see `app/src/index.tsx`) by checking the `window.location`.
-These parameters exist ONLY when viewing in Brightspot.
+You can access the `previewId` and `typename` when the web page is opened in Brightspot's preview pane.
+In this example, the front-end application checks if a `previewId` and `previewType` (the `typename` value) exists (see `app/src/index.tsx`) by checking `window.location`.
+Those parameters exist ONLY when viewing in Brightspot.
 You can access those arguments using `UrlSearchParams`:

 ```javascript
 const previewId = new URLSearchParams(window.location.search).get('previewId')